- Who we are

 For more information about this program, please call LACASA’s Family Prevention Services Director, Polly Mallory, at 517-548-1350.

-A fee of $100 per family includes class materials and a light dinner each week.
+A fee of $100 per family includes class materials and a light family dinner each week.
 Limited scholarships are available.
 To learn about upcoming class dates, contact LACASA at 517-548-1350.

 This series is sponsored in part by LACASA, the June and Edward Kellogg Family Dental Foundation, and the Livingston County Family Treatment Court in cooperation with Livingston Educational Service Agency (LESA).